NOTE: The SPH10 headsets are priced as single headsets, so 2 (or more) headsets are required for headset-to-headset intercom communications.

 For more detail on either Intercom or Phone functions, refer to the SENA manual.

-So, you might ask; "If the SPH10-10 is the state-of-the-art headset, why are we introducing the EXPAND?"
+So, you might ask; "If the SPH10 is the state-of-the-art headset, why are we introducing the 2Talk?"

-The answer lies not in the technology within each model but in the design and functionality of each.
-They are essentially the same Bluetooth 3.0 chipset and operate very similarly, but the headband and ear-pieces are slightly different as are the controls.
-There are pros and cons to each and they CAN be operated together.
+The technology is the same between the two models.
+They use the same Bluetooth 3.0 chipset and operate very similarly, but the headband and ear-pieces are slightly different as are the controls.
+There are pros and cons to each and they can still be operated together.
 Here are the differences:

-Headband: The Expand has a slightly more robust band which should be more resistant to breakage if handled roughly.
+Headband: The 2Talk has a slightly more robust band which should be more resistant to breakage if handled roughly.

-Ear-pieces: The Expand is slightly smaller and slimmer with fewer "openings" making it less prone to water intrusion.
+Ear-pieces: The 2Talk is slightly smaller and slimmer with fewer "openings" making it much more water-resistant, so it can handle rain, sweat, and the occasional wave in the face.
 The MP3 jack and Phone Button have been eliminated and the Jog Button replaced with a waterproof recessed button.
-Raised volume Up and Down button have been added.
-The "plug-in" boom mic on the SPH10-10 has been replaced with a fixed "cheek-mic" which may also be less prone to water intrusion and seems to work as well as the larger Boom-mic on the SPH10-10.
+Volume + and - buttons have been added, and are raised proud of the surrounding surface for easy tactile recognition.
+The plug-in boom mic on the SPH10 has been replaced with a flexible but permanent boom mic, which is also be less prone to water intrusion and works as well as the plug-in boom-mic on the SPH10.

-Controls: the pairing and connecting procedures are essentially the same for both headsets but using the "+" button on the Expand rather than the "Phone" button on the SPH10-10.
+Controls: The pairing and connecting procedures are essentially the same for both headsets but there are fewer buttons on the 2Talk.
+So, pairing (if needed) can be done using the center button on the 2Talk rather than the "Phone" button on the SPH10.

-The Expand comes with a foam muff cover, spare foam ear-covers and a USB charging cable while the SPH10-10 also includes rubber ear piece covers and a short "bud-mic".
-The other difference is the price which is slightly lower for the EXPAND.
+The 2Talks come with a foam mic cover, spare foam ear-covers and a USB charging cable, while the SPH10 also includes rubber ear piece covers and a short "bud-mic".
+The other difference is the price which is lower for the 2Talks, and the 2Talk includes the storage casa.

 Pros & Cons

-The SPH10-10 is well recognized and very well liked in our existing yacht market, the controls are large and easily differentiated even with gloves.
-The boom mic is right on the lips for maximum clarity even in a strong breeze and the bud-mic can be substituted for more protected applications.
+The SPH10 is well recognized and very well-liked in the yacht market, and the controls are large and easily differentiated even with gloves.
+The boom mic is right on the lips for maximum clarity even in a strong breeze, and the bud-mic can be substituted for more protected applications.

-The Expand is more rugged, more water resistant and the recessed jog button less likely to be activated or deactivated accidentally.
-It is well suited to expanded markets where the wearers may get splashed more frequently such as kayakers, paddle-boarders, cyclists and jet-skiers.
-While neither headset currently has submersible certification; the EXPAND has better water "resistance" and is less expensive.
+The 2Talk is more rugged, more water resistant, and the buttons less likely to be activated or deactivated accidentally.
+It is well suited to expanded markets where the wearers may get splashed more frequently, such as kayakers, paddle-boarders, cyclists and jet-skiers.
+While neither headset currently has submersible certification; the 2Talk has better water-resistance.

-Tufftalk and Tufftalk Lite Vs Expand or SPH10
+Tufftalk and Tufftalk Lite vs. 2Talk or SPH10

 Ambient noise is reduced by 21 decibels on Tufftalk models but you can still hear someone speaking directly to you.
 If you want to hear or even amplify ambient sound, you can do that with the Tufftalk model.
 The only other real advantage of the full Tufftalk model is that it can use regular batteries if you exceed 10 hours of talking in one day and they have an external antenna for greater range (Tufftalk Lite is only rated for 800 meters).